 In our previous blog, an expansive amount of information was provided to help you (as a tutor or parent) to identify the symptoms of dyscalculia.
-Unfortunately, dyscalculia has also been known to affect other aspects of learner’s lives.
+Unfortunately, dyscalculia can affect other aspects of learner’s lives.

 - Dyslexia, or difficulty reading